Thick Soergel calculus in type A: Thick calculus

-Moreover, it is true, but not immediately obvious, that the morphism is cyclic, or equivalently that it didn't matter which of the three strands was chosen to be special.
-One could show this diagrammatically, or more easily by using the functor to bimodules.
+Moreover, it is true, but not immediately obvious, that the morphism is cyclic.
+We show this via the functor to bimodules.
 Recall that there is a unique morphism of degree $-d_J$ from $B_J \to B_J \ot B_J$ up to scalar, and similarly from $B_J \ot B_J \to B_J$.
 Consider the map $\ig{1}{verythicktritest}$.
-It is easy to observe that this map sends the 1-tensor to the 1-tensor, and so does its horizontal flip, so the map is equal to its horizontal flip.
+It is easy to observe that this map sends the 1-tensor to the 1-tensor, and so does its horizontal reflection, so the map is equal to its horizontal reflection.